 However, you can use the funds towards participation in a group project as long as the money is spent on the eligible items (below) and you can show how your involvement will help your own career in music.

-In the application is it important you focus on your own music history and goals and not your group’s history and goals.
+In the application, it is important that you focus on your own music history and goals and not your group’s history and goals.

 If multiple members of the same band or group are eligible then we will consider funding different projects delivered by the group, but we are highly unlikely to fund multiple projects from the same group or band at within 12 months of each other.